FQ400/dev-coach-site/src/content/posts/setting-up-this-website.md

 ---
-title: "Setting up this website"
+title: "Setting up a Hugo page made me work with git submodules"
 description: "I like to share my learnings setting up this page."
 date: 2020-06-01
 draft: false
-tags: ["learning", "git", "submodules"]
+tags: ["learning", "git", "submodule"]
 ---

-When I set this blog up I struggled a bit with git and its submodule feature.
+This blog is using [Hugo](https://gohugo.io/) with the minimal theme.
+I followed the [README](https://github.com/calintat/minimal) on how to integrate a theme into a Hugo site.
+It mentioned git submodules, so I added a submodule with the original repo URL.

+I got comfortable with the ecosystem.
+So I wanted to adapt the theme to my needs, which led me to fork the theme repo.

+After changing some code in the submodule I realized working with a submodule is a bit inconvenient and I decided to remove it.
+For instance, every time I change something in the submodule, I have to commit the change in the submodule and I have to create a new commit with the reference of the submodule's commit in the main repo.

-I used git version `2.26.2`.
-Here is my experience.
+I used git in version `2.26.2` for this post.

-## Exchange a Git Submodule
+## Exchanging a Git Submodule

-When using Hugo with themes Git submodules come into play.
-This blog uses the minimal theme.
-When I set it up, I used the original theme.
-Later I decided to fork the theme's repo to make adjustments.
+The problem was, replacing the original submodule with my forked version with the same name.

-The submodule was already in place and I wanted to exchange the source of the submodule.
+It means I had to exchange the remote URLs.
 The place of the submodule is in `src/themes/minimal`.
 References to the submodules can be found in two files.